Royal Jordanian Air Force: Early foundations and British influence (1931–1955)

 Jordan gained independence in 1946, but its first air bases were established as early as 1931 by the Royal Air Force to protect British interests and maintain stability in the region.
-Initially, Jordan’s air defense was limited to observation and reconnaissance, with British personnel assisting in the development of this early force.
+Initially, Jordan's air defense was limited to observation and reconnaissance, with British personnel assisting in the development of this early force.
 By 1948, Jordan began forming a small air unit known as the Arab Legion Air Force (ALAF), with assistance from the RAF in terms of training and equipment.
 The ALAF's primary fighter aircraft was the de Havilland Vampire, a British jet fighter, and a Vickers VC.1 Viking was used as a VIP transport for the King of Jordan.

-In 1955, King Hussein recognized the need for a more autonomous and capable air force as part of Jordan’s modernization goals, officially establishing the RJAF on 25 September 1955.
+In 1955, King Hussein recognized the need for a more autonomous and capable air force as part of Jordan's modernization goals, officially establishing the RJAF on 25 September 1955.
 The same year, Jordan received its first modern training aircraft from the United Kingdom, solidifying early efforts in pilot training and technical skills.
-By 1958, British forces had fully departed Jordan, and the RJAF assumed complete control over the nation’s airfields, marking a shift toward self-reliance.
+By 1958, British forces had fully departed Jordan, and the RJAF assumed complete control over the nation's airfields, marking a shift toward self-reliance.

 The Six-Day War and aftermath (1960s)

 In the early 1960s, the RJAF expanded its capabilities with the acquisition of Hawker Hunter aircraft for air defense, strengthening Jordan's combat abilities as regional tensions mounted.

-In December 1964, the RJAF engaged in a notable air combat incident over the West Bank, where four Israeli Air Force Mirages encountered RJAF Hunters, resulting in damage to one Mirage with no Jordanian losses.
-The RJAF’s role during the Six-Day War in 1967 was met with severe challenges as Israeli air raids destroyed most of Jordan’s aircraft on the ground, resulting in the near-total loss of the fleet.
-Despite these losses, the RJAF quickly began efforts to rebuild, receiving assistance from the United Kingdom, which provided additional Hunters and training support.
+In December 1964, four RJAF Hunters engaged four Israeli Air Force Mirage fighters over the West Bank.
+Among the Jordanian pilots was Ihsan Shurdom, then serving with No. 1 Squadron and later commander of the Royal Jordanian Air Force.
+Air Combat Information Group records Shurdom as engaging several Mirage IIICJs during the encounter, including one aircraft whose loss was attributed by Israeli accounts to fuel exhaustion following the engagement.
+Contemporary accounts reported no Jordanian aircraft lost in the engagement.

+During the Six-Day War in June 1967, Israeli air strikes destroyed most of the RJAF's aircraft on the ground, leaving the force with few aircraft available for further operations.
+Jordanian pilots nevertheless continued flying from Iraqi bases.
+Shurdom was among the RJAF Hunter pilots who operated from the H-3 airfield and took part in air combat against Israeli aircraft.
+Aviation writer Robert Jackson credits him during the war with one Mirage, two Mystères and one Vautour.

+Following the war, the RJAF began rebuilding its fighter force with assistance from the United Kingdom, which supplied additional Hunters and training support.